Maharshi Mehi Paramhans: Gurus

 Per family tradition, Mehi was initiated by Mr. Ram Jha, a Brahmin priest from Darbhanga district of the state of Bihar, in 1902.
-Mr. Jha was a worshipper of Lord Shiva and Mother Goddess Kali and was very fond of hunting.
-He, in his later years, lost his eyesight and just had a feeling that this (loss of vision) was the consequence of his previous acts of killing birds & animals.
+Mr. Jha was a worshipper of Lord Shiva and Mother Goddess Kali and was fond of hunting.
+He, in his later years, lost his eyesight and just had a feeling that this (loss of vision) was the consequence of his previous acts of killing birds and animals.
 He, therefore, preached Mehi never to commit violence.